Export & Import

 The level of control moves up a gear when firearms enter/leave the UK from/to countries outside the EU.

-The rules are pretty mind-numbing so the easiest answer is to explain to us what you are trying to achieve and we will try and find a practical solution.
+The rules are pretty mind-numbing so the easiest answer is to explain to us what you are trying to achieve and we will try and suggest a practical solution.